Agemonia/Agemoniafaq/index.md

 **Item card 090** <span class="hidden">**Elakira’s Sliver: The description on the item card doesn’t match the description in the rulebook.
 Which is correct?** The card is correct.
 Both level 1 and level 2 magic attacks cost 1 fewer stamina (see errata).</span>

+**Item card 091** <span class="hidden">**Nafabi Longbow: When do you roll the blue die to see if you keep the discarded arrow?** You can roll immediately after discarding the arrow during your attack (which happens as you declare you attack), or wait till until after you have rolled for damage and finished the attack.
+The timing doesn't matter so much as long as it's after making the decision to discard the arrow for the attack.</span>

 **Item card 100** <span class="hidden">**Gunbanjar Bag: Is this item considered a backpack?** No, you may use this in addition to a backpack.</span>

 **Item card 112** <span class="hidden">**Lucky Coin: Can this be used on another player's roll?** No, the effect can only be used for the Hero who is carrying the item.</span>

 **Item card 143** <span class="hidden">**Wyldkin Band: Does the roll bonus effect work in city/world events, where stamina is not spent for the successes?
 Or is this bonus only applied on rolls where you have the option to actually spend the stamina?** Only when actually spending stamina.</span>

+**Item card 146** <span class="hidden">**Rakka's Wand: When do you roll the blue die to see if you keep the discarded poison?** You can roll immediately after discarding the poison during your attack (which happens as you declare you attack), or wait till until after you have rolled for damage and finished the attack.
+The timing doesn't matter so much as long as it's after making the decision to discard the poison for the attack.</span>

+**Item card 146** <span class="hidden">**Rakka's Wand**</span> **+ Item card 068** <span class="hidden">**Void Extract: If used to perform an Area Magic attack can this combo used to defeated multiple non-Elite Enemies?** Yes.</span>

 **Item card 149** <span class="hidden">**Goblet of Thaxo: The card ability does not match the description in the rulebook.
 Which is correct?** The card is correct.
 The updated description should be “Once per City step, you may discard any one Essence token to gain any one Essence token. (see errata)</span>